hackalog/hackalog.github.io/_posts/2020-02-20-reproducibility.md

 When we sat down to write up the analysis, we discovered really quickly that we had a problem.
-Though we still had a collection of Jupyter notebooks and the associated data blobs, we had *no idea* how our collaborators had pre-processed their data to insert into the process in the first place.
+Though we still had a collection of `jupyter` notebooks and the associated data blobs, we had *no idea* how our collaborators had pre-processed their data to insert into the process in the first place.
 We had lost the information about the preparation of the data, and hence, we'd lost the ability to generate